Jennie Kimball

-Jennie Kimball (also, Jennie Kimball Flaherty and Jennie Kimball Schaefer; June 20, 1848 – March 23, 1896) was an American actor, soubrette, and theatrical manager.
+Jennie Kimball (also, Jennie Kimball Flaherty and Jennie Kimball Schaefer; June 20, 1848 – March 23, 1896) was an American actress, soubrette, and theatrical manager.

 She appeared first at The Boston Theatre in 1865.
 After the success made by her daughter Corinne in H.M.S.
 Pinafore, Kimball retired from the stage herself and became Corinne's manager.
 Kimball was interested in several theatres.
 She was a woman of remarkable business ability.
 She personally superintended all of the work connected with the theatre and the companies in which she was interested; wrote her own advertising matter and superintended the work of the scenic artists, occupying a unique position among women of the time.

 Early years

 Jennie Kimball was born in Portland, Maine, June 20, 1848.
 Her histrionic talents showed themselves in her early youth.